xvag/instavote-cd-argo/README.md

 Deploy the applications on Kubernetes with ArgoCD manually, using the manifests in `<application-name>/deployments` folder.

 ##### Automatically
-Deploy using Automation GitOps from `argo-gitops/deploy-instavote` folder.
+Deploy running `$ ansible-playbook argo-gitops/deploy-instavote/deploy-instavote.yml`.

 Requirements:
 - Ansible
 - kubectl (configured with the working kubernetes cluster)
 - argocd CLI (logged in to the ArgoCD server)

-Deploy with `$ ansible-playbook deploy-instavote.yml`